James Duncan (basketball)

 James-Earl Duncan (born June 15, 1977) is a Canadian basketball coach and former player.
 He served as head coach of the Brisbane Bullets in the National Basketball League (NBL) between June 2021 and November 2022.

+In June 2024, Duncan was hired as assistant coach of the Shanghai Sharks.
+In October 2024, Duncan became head coach of the Shanghai Sharks.
+In November 2024, Duncan became assistant coach of the Shanghai Sharks.